 To the full extent permitted by the California Nonprofit Public Benefit Corporation Law or any other applicable laws presently or hereafter in effect, no director of the Corporation shall be personally liable to the Corporation or its members for or with respect to any acts or omissions in the performance of his or her duties as a director of the Corporation.
 Any repeal or modification of this Article 12 shall not adversely affect any right or protection of a director of the Corporation existing immediately prior to such repeal or modification.

-These Articles may only be adopted, amended, or repealed in whole or in part with the approval of (a) at least two ICANN Directors (as defined in the Corporation’s bylaws), (b) two Nominating Committee Directors (as defined in the Corporation’s bylaws) and (c) the Member.
+These Articles may only be adopted, amended, or repealed in whole or in part with the approval of (a) at least two ICANN Directors (as defined in the Corporation’s bylaws), (b) two Nominating Committee Directors (as defined in the Corporation’s bylaws) and (c) ICANN.

 DATE: ______